- Why Can’t I Sleep Through The Night?

 Wake up at the Same Time Every Day

-Those who consult their doctors to seek help for their excessive sleepiness problems are normally advised to set a particular time for going to bed and waking up in the morning.
+Those who consult their doctors to seek help for their excessive sleepiness problems are generally advised to set a particular time for going to bed and waking up in the morning.
 Experts say that we ought to sleep and get up at the same time every single day, and even on weekends.

 The only problem with this method is that those who have insomnia or other sleep disorders could become more frustrated if they have to set a particular time for bedtime.